abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   }
   ```

+  - `styleUrls` is the styling counterpart to the template, encapsulating all the styles for this component.
+Angular ensures that the styles are encapsulated, so you don’t have to worry about your CSS classes from one component affecting another.
+Unlike `templateUrl`, `styleUrls` is an array.

   - How does Angular scope styles for each component?
     - Angular uses a technique called **View Encapsulation** to scope styles for each component.
 This means that styles defined in a component's CSS file will only apply to that component and its children, not to other components in the application.

 - **Host Element**
   ![Host Element](./img/host-element.png)
   - Every component has a **host element** that is the root element of the component in the DOM
   - The host element is the element that is used to render the component in the DOM, and it can be selected using the `:host` pseudo-class in the CSS file of the component